 Our Desert Facts will provide plenty of information about our planet's deserts.
-We will tell you here what you really should know about the deserts.
+We will tell you here what you really should know about the largest deserts of our planet.
 First let's start with some basics!

 The world’s coldest dry desert is located in Antarctica.